British Navy investigates sailor's disaster warning over nuclear subs

 McNeilly said people were not properly checked or searched before being able to get near or on the submarines, and that even nightclubs had stricter security.

-“I know most people know the Trident program is a disaster waiting to happen, but they never tell the public,” he wrote.
+“I know most people know the Trident programme is a disaster waiting to happen, but they never tell the public,” he wrote.

 Police and naval officials were trying to find McNeilly, although a Ministry of Defence spokeswoman declined to say whether he faced arrest for breaking the Official Secrets Act.